 What can you do to start this process of scaring the scariness out of vaccines?
 I have some ideas.

-- Once you’ve started talking, put yourself at ease by getting educated.
+Once you’ve started talking, put yourself at ease by getting educated.
 Know your stuff; as I said, education reduces fear, and your lowered stress level will help lower your child’s stress level.

-- Soon your children will be old enough to understand basic concepts, so give them those concepts.
+Soon your children will be old enough to understand basic concepts, so give them those concepts.
 Be honest.
 For example, you may want to say: “yes, shots hurt a little bit.
 But, they won’t hurt for very long after.
 And people used to get very sick and sometimes die from horrible diseases, but now we have vaccines to keep us from getting all of the horrible diseases.
 You’re so smart to get your vaccines and stay healthy!”

-- And as always, keep the conversation going.
+Lastly, keep the conversation going.
 Answer all of your little ones’ questions, and if you don’t know the answers, be honest.
 Say: “I don’t know the answer to that question, but I am going to find out the answer for you.”

 Then, come ask me. 🙂